Merlin1674/Capstone-Toxic_Comment_Classification/New_README.md

 # Environment

 In order to use the code set up a python environment with help of the requirements.txt file in this repository.
-For this you can either use make setup or the following commands:
+For this you can use the following commands:

 ```
 pyenv local 3.9.4